 - What would you do if you were five hundred dollars short when preparing to leave the office?

 - Describe a situation when you were under pressure.
 How did you handle the pressure?

-Technical part – what do you know about banking products and our institution?
+Third stage – technical questions – what do you know about banking products and about our bank?